shanmugavelown01-beep/oil-website-2/ECOMMERCE_GUIDE.md

 ## 🎉 You're Ready!

-Your Levi Premium Oils website now has a complete e-commerce system!
+Your Levi Oils website now has a complete e-commerce system!

 **Test It Now**:
 1. Open `index.html`